RazerMS/Mobile-XDK-RazerMS_Flutter/README.md

 For the module to work, below are the minimum requirements needed :

-- Minimum Android SDK Version: 29 ++
+- Android SDK Version: 29 ++

-- Minimum Android API level: 19 ++
+- Android API level: 19 ++

-- Minimum Android target version: Android 4.4
+- Android target version: Android 4.4

-- Minimum Flutter version : 1.20.0 ++
+- Flutter version : 1.20.0 ++

-- Minimum Dart version : 3.2.0 ++
+- Dart version : 3.2.0 ++

 - Xcode version: 9 ++

-- Minimum target version: iOS 11
+- target version: iOS 11

 ## How to Install ?